Cures For Depression: What Treatment Is Best For My Mental Health?

 Takeaway

-For some, the idea of visiting a therapist in person may make you feel worse, especially during a depressive episode.
+For some, the idea of visiting a therapist in person may make them feel worse, especially during a depressive episode.
 If this is a concern for you, online therapy may be a feasible solution, and research shows that online therapy is effective for both depression and anxiety.
 With platforms like BetterHelp, you can connect with a licensed therapist via phone or video chat from the comfort of your home or wherever you feel most comfortable.
 You can also contact your therapist in between sessions via in-app messaging, and they’ll respond as soon as they can.

 If you think you may have depression, you don’t have to face it alone.
 Take the first step to addressing your depression symptoms and reach out to BetterHelp.